The Most Wonderful Evening of My Life: Plot

 Alfredo Rossi, a tax-evading Italian businessman, drives to Switzerland to deposit 100 million lire.
 He has miscalculated the timing, and the banks have already closed.
 Then he notices a mysterious black-clad woman on a motorcycle.
 He begins following her through the mountain roads until his car suddenly breaks down.
 Seeking help, he goes to a nearby castle where he is greeted by the owner, Count de La Brunetière.
 The count, a former defense attorney, invites Rossi to stay for dinner and participate in a game with Brunetière's three friends, all retired jurists.
 The game in question is a pretend trial in which Rossi will play the defendant.
 Rossi is reluctant to accept the invitation but then he sees Simonetta, a beautiful maidservant, and decides to stay.

 During the cross-examination by the prosecutor Zorn, it transpires that Rossi may have caused the death of his boss from a heart attack.
 He also carried on an affair with the boss’ wife.
 Zorn then charges Rossi with premeditated murder.
 After heated closing arguments, the judge sentences him to death.
 The retired agents of justice then thank Rossi for being a good sport, and he is escorted to his room.
 The next morning he is presented with a bill for the dinner and the accompanying entertainment.
 He pays in cash and drives away.
 Then he sees the mysterious motorcycle rider again.
-He starts pursuing her but ends up dying in a car crash.
+He starts pursuing her but ends up dying in a car crash, during which the rider reveals herself to be Simonetta.